Necrolesian/morrowind-mod-list/list.md

 This mod makes a number of changes to the game in order to prevent exploits or make it more difficult to get really nice stuff.
 It makes some enemies guarding aforementioned nice stuff tougher, plus adds some new guards and other enemies, replaces some of that nice stuff with less nice stuff, and makes a few other changes.
 See the readme for a complete list.

-The link above is actually to "BTBGI Necro Edit Tweaked and Patches", which is a modified version of BTBGI Necro Edit, plus a number of patches.
-There are a number of files available for download; we only need the main file, "BTBGI Necro Edit Tweaked".
-(The file "BTBGI Necro Edit Tweaked Patches" will be needed later only if you'll be installing Ashfall.)
-The main archive contains a number of sub-packages, but we only need Anti-Cheese.
+The link above is actually to "BTBGI Necro Edit Tweaked", which is a modified version of BTBGI Necro Edit, plus a number of patches.
+The archive several plugins and an MWSE directory with a few MWSE mods, but we only need Anti-Cheese.
+Create an installer with *only* the Anti-Cheese plugin for Wrye Mash installation, without any of the other stuff here.
+(You might also be installing the Ashfall patch in the MWSE directory later.)

 This version of Morrowind Anti-Cheese has been modified from [the original](https://www.nexusmods.com/morrowind/mods/47305) for compatibility with BTBGI, and should come immediately after BTBGI and its patches in your load order.
 (If you're not using BTBGI for some reason, then you should use a [different alternate version](https://www.nexusmods.com/morrowind/mods/49232) of Anti-Cheese instead.)